Matthew-Peng/Marketing_Fall2019_FinalProject/README.md

-This is my final project of Marketing Analytics.
+This is my final project of Marketing Analytics at UT MSBA, Fall 2019.

 Our team's goal is to build recommendation systems on Meetups dataset.

 Link to dataset: https://www.kaggle.com/sirpunch/meetups-data-from-meetupcom